Ochitha/Machine-Learning-Project/README.md

 # Machine-Learning-Project
 Created a detailed report explaining the analysis from the machine learning models built using 3 different datasets for Unsupervised learning, Regression and Classification tasks.
 Further, research questions were introduced followed by literature reviews to answer each problem.
-The links for each dataset are provided in the compiled notebook under Task 1, 2 and 3.
+The links for each dataset are provided in the compiled notebook under Tasks 1, 2 and 3.

 All the models were built using python.